luvnft/bgolf-web/_posts/2024-02-03-plans-to-save-new-jersey-stafford-woods-disc-golf-course.md

 ---
 layout: post
-title: Proposal to Save New Jersey Stafford Woods Disc Golf Course
+title: "Proposal to Save New Jersey Stafford Woods Disc Golf Course"
 image: /assets/images/posts/saison-2023-startloecher.jpg
 thumbnail: /assets/images/posts/thumbnails/saison-2023-startloecher.jpg
 tags: disc-golf, Voorhees, Stafford Woods
-author: Hahz
+author: hahz
 ---

 A plan to save the popular Stafford Woods disc-golf course in Voorhees has been submitted to state agencies by Voorhees Township.
 This proposal aims to modify the course's construction to align more closely with New Jersey regulations.